ezyhdxm/ICL/README.md

 # ICL
 We are interested in understanding how transformers develop the in-context-learning ability through gradient descent.
 This repo reproduces implemetations of a few ICL experiments.
 Our implemetation is more efficient compared to some of the original implementations (see the [notebook](./Test.ipynb) for more details).
-For demostrations of how to run the experiments, see the [notebook](./markov_attn.ipynb).
+For demostrations of experiments in the previous literature, see the [notebook](./markov_attn.ipynb).

 ### 📖 Citations